CxELabs/M365HOL/instructions2.md

 	> !IMAGE[Repo](\Media\Repo.png)

-	> [!KNOWLEDGE] These Policy enforcement settings will set a custom default label of **Confidential \ All Employees** for all files that do not match a policy in this repository.
+	> [!NOTE] These Policy enforcement settings will set a custom default label of **Confidential \ All Employees** for all files that do not match a policy in this repository.
 	>
 	>It will also set the default owner for all files protected by the Scanner to ```adamj@@lab.CloudCredential(139).TenantName```.
 This can be used to assign the Rights Management Owner of all protected files for a repository to a specific user rather than the AIP scanner service account.
 For instance, if an executive has a shared folder on a server, this can be used to allow that executive to be the rights management owner of all of the files contained in their folder.